juliana-bushnell/550project/ReadMe.md

 Through this project, I hope to utilize both skills learned in this course, and integrate some sports analytics packages into my report.
 We'll see though.

-##Building the docker image and building
+## Building the docker image and building

 In the terminal, you can enter `make docker_image` in order to just create the image.

-You can also enter `docker_pc` to create the report using docker on your pc.
+You can also enter `make docker_mac` to create the report using docker on your mac.
-Similarly, you can enter `docker_mac` to create the report if you have a mac.
+Similarly, you can enter `make docker_pc` to create the report if you have a pc.

-##Package troubleshoot
+## Package troubleshoot

 If for whatever reason there are troubles with packages, you can enter `make install` to install all required packages.